svenvc/zinc/zinc-http-components-paper.md

 - ZnStreamingEntity

 Like all other fundamental Zn domain model objects, these can and are used both by client and servers.
-All ZnEntities have a content type (in bytes) and a content length (a mime-type).
+All ZnEntities have a content type (a mime-type) and a content length  (in bytes).
-There basic behavior is that can be written to or read from a binary stream.
+Their basic behavior is that they can be written to or read from a binary stream.
 All but the last one are classic, in-memory objects.

 ZnStreamingEntity is special: it contains a read or write stream to be used once in one direction only.
-If you want to transfer a 10 Mb file, using a normal entity would result in the 10 Mb being taken into memory.
+If you want to transfer a 10 Mb file, using a normal entity, this would result in the 10 Mb being taken into memory.
 With a streaming entity, a file stream is opened to the file, and the data is then copied using a buffer of a couple of tens of Kb.
 This is obviously more efficient.
 The limitation is that this only works if the exact size is known upfront.